woodstockcs/labs/pennies/README.md

 submit50 cs50/2018/ap/pennies
 ```

-To make sure you get 5/5 for style, you may want to execute style50 firt.
+To make sure you get 5/5 for style, you may want to execute style50 first.

 ```
 style50 pennies.c